chrisjackson-pellicle/hybpiper-nf/README.md

 ## Changelog

+*15 May 2023*

+- Bugfix: BBmap.sh memory for Hybpiper chimera test was set to a default of 1 Mb.
+Changed to 1000 Mb.
+- Update version in hybpiper-nf script to version 1.0.2

 *14 April 2023*

 - Updated the HybPiper version in the Singularity container `hybpiper-paragone` to version 2.1.3, and updated the hybpiper-nf script to version 1.0.1